 Sources: The strength of the Yellowstone trophic cascade after wolf reintroduction

 There are only two known species of wolf in North America--the gray wolf and the red wolf.
-Other subspecies in the U.S include:
+Wolves such as the Mexican gray wolf, Arctic wolf, and the northern Rocky Mountain gray wolf are all subspecies, or variations, or the gray wolf.

-Red wolves: Red wolves live in eastern North Carolina at Alligator River National Wildlife Refuge.
+Red wolf: Red wolves live in eastern North Carolina at Alligator River National Wildlife Refuge.
 This is the only location where wild red wolves can be found today.

 Canadian gray wolf: Canadian gray wolves are found in Alberta, British Columbia, the Yukon, and the Northwest Territories of Canada and the northwest United States; such as Idaho, Montana, Wyoming, Washington, Oregon, and Alaska.